Canongate Communications Limited (Trading as Futurescot)

 Information collected by cookies is now classed as personal data.

-We collect a number of cookies from our users for various reasons, not least to track our own performance – but also to let us serve you content tailored to your own specifications, hopefully improving your overall experience of the website.
+We collect several cookies from our users for various reasons, not least to track our own performance – but also to let us serve you content tailored to your own specifications, hopefully improving your overall experience of the website.
 Amongst other things, the cookies we use allow users to register to make comments, allow us to calculate how many visitors we have and how long they stay on our site.

 We believe that your experience of the site would be adversely affected if you opted out of the cookies we use.